envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Single Responsibility Principle (SRP)
+##### Are you following the Single Responsibility Principle (SRP)?

 The Single Responsibility Principle states that a class should have only one reason to change.
 This means each class should focus on doing one specific thing well, rather than trying to handle multiple responsibilities.
 This makes code more maintainable, testable, and easier to understand.

 **Bad:**
 ```javascript